Estro/Draftler-v3/README.md

 ### Set up:

-- Ensure you have Node, NPM, mySQL, Compass and Rails installed
+- Ensure you have Ruby, Node, NPM, mySQL, Compass aand Radis installed
 - Create config.js in the root and populate with account details
 - Run npm install
 - Run grunt